-The Utah Highway Patrol had erected white crosses like this one along highways to memorialize slain police officers until the Tenth Circuit Court of Appeals said the practice could be viewed as an endorsement of religion.
+The Utah Highway Patrol had erected white crosses like this one along highways to memorialize slain police officers until the Tenth Circuit Court of Appeals said the practice could be viewed as an endorsement of religion in violation of the First Amendment's religious establishment clause.
 The highway patrol appealed the decision to the U.S. Supreme Court, who declined to hear the case.
 (Photo by Jessica Petersen, via Flicker, CC BY-NC 2.0)

 On appeal, the Tenth Circuit Court of Appeals reversed in American Atheists, Inc. v.
 Duncan (2010).
 The Tenth Circuit applied the Lemon test from Lemon v.
 Kurtzman (1971) and the endorsement analysis from Justice Sandra Day O’Connor’s concurring opinion in Lynch v.
 Donnelly (1984).